I8aDOG/scpcb-keter-engine/README.md

-# SCP - Containment Breach
+# SCP - Containment Breach (Keter Engine)
+A fork of SCP Containment Breach, rewritten for performance.
+The project is still in it's infancy stage, lots of work needs to be done!

 The game is based on the works of the SCP Foundation community (http://www.scp-wiki.net/).